sdiehl/wiwinwlh/tutorial.md

 The ``transform`` function will perform a single pass bottom-up transformation of all terms in the expression.

-The ``rewrite`` function will perform a exhaustive transformation of all terms in the expression to fixed point, using Maybe to signify termination.
+The ``rewrite`` function will perform an exhaustive transformation of all terms in the expression to fixed point, using Maybe to signify termination.

 ~~~~ {.haskell include="src/18-generics/uniplate.hs"}